krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
+= 2023.08.31    - version 3.2.0 =
+* Feature       - Added support for WC subscriptions.
+* Enhancement   - You can now use the 'klarna_base_region' filter to change the regional endpoint (EU, US or OC).
+* Tweak         - The KP regions in the settings should now appear in alphabetic order.
+* Fix           - Revert changes related to the setting "What is Klarna".
+Enabling the setting should now hide the link (like it used to) instead of making it appear.

 = 2023.07.26    - version 3.1.3 =
 * Fix           - Fixed an issue where the customer type defaulted to B2C even when B2B was chosen in the settings.